davidmegginson/diterator/README.md

 planned_disbursement | _Not yet implemented_ |
 capital_spend | _Not yet implemented_ |
-transactions | All transactions associated with the activity. | list of Transaction objects document_link | _Not yet implemented_ |
+transactions | All transactions associated with the activity. | list of Transaction objects transactions_by_type | Transactions grouped by their [type code](https://iatistandard.org/en/iati-standard/203/codelists/transactiontype/). | dict with Transaction document_link | _Not yet implemented_ |
 related_activity | _Not yet implemented_ |
 legacy_data | _Not yet implemented_ |